+First-Choice: Α

+Second-Choice: Х

-First-Choice:A Second-Choice:B Third-Choice: C
+Third-Choice: С

-- If you removed server B and then entered server X, the TACACS+ server order of priority would be: First-Choice:A Second-Choice:X Third-Choice: C - If there are two or more vacant slots in the TACACS+ server priority list and you enter a new IP address, the new address will take the vacant slot with the highest priority.
+- If there are two or more vacant slots in the TACACS+ server priority list and you enter a new IP address, the new address will take the vacant slot with the highest priority.
 Thus, if A, B, and C are configured as above and you (1) remove A and B, and (2) enter X and Y (in that order), then the new TACACS+ server priority list would be X, Y, and C. - The easiest way to change the order of the TACACS+ servers in the priority list is to remove all server addresses in the list and then re-enter them in order, with the new first-choice server address first, and so on.